bb220/resSite/README.md

 # rutrep.com

-This is the long-awaited, new website for the Rutgers Entrepreneurial Society!
+This is the long-awaited new website for the Rutgers Entrepreneurial Society!

 ## Requirements